$K$-theory of ghostly ideals for $\ell^p$-coarsely embeddable spaces: The -Bott-Dirac construction and twisted ghostly ideals

 Suppose that $X = \bigsqcup_{n} X_n$ is a sparse space that admits a uniformly coarse embedding $\{f_n: X_n \to L^p\}$.
 Since $W$ is dense in $L^p$, without loss of generality, we may assume that $X$ coarsely embeds into $W = \bigcup_{n\in\mathbb{N}} W_n$.
 Since $X_n$ is a finite set, its image $f_n(X_n)$ is a finite subset of $W$, there exists a sufficiently large integer $k_n$ such that $f_n(X_n) \subseteq W_{k_n}$.
 Identifying $W_{k_n}$ with the subspace of $\ell^p$ supported on the first $2^{k_n}$ coordinates, we see that $f_n$ effectively embeds $X_n$ into $\ell^p$.
 Thus, the existence of a coarse embedding into $L^p$ implies the existence of a coarse embedding into $\ell^p$.
 By \cite[Proposition III.A.1]{Banachspace}, any separable $L^p(\Omega, \mu)$ is isometric to the direct sum of $L^p[0,1]$ and $\ell^p$.
 Thus, our main result holds if we replace $\ell^p$ by any general separable $L^p$-spaces. \end{Rem}

 \Cref{rem: so do Lp} leads us to the following theorem:

-\begin{Thm} The conclusion of Theorem 2.6 holds true if the assumption of coarse embeddability into $\ell^p$ is replaced by coarse embeddability into a $L^p$-space ($1 \le p < \infty$). \end{Thm}
+\begin{Thm} The conclusion of \Cref{thm: main theorem} holds true if the assumption of coarse embeddability into $\ell^p$ is replaced by coarse embeddability into an $L^p$-space ($1 \le p < \infty$). \end{Thm}

-\begin{Rem} We should mention that \Cref{thm: so do Lp} can also be proved by the finite representability of $L^p$ in $\ell^p$. see \cite[Section III.E.15]{Banachspace}.
-Recall that a Banach space $X$ is finitely representable in $Y$ if any finite-dimensional subspace of $X$ is $(1+\varepsilon)$-isomorphic to a subspace of $Y$ for any $\varepsilon > 0$.
+\begin{Rem} It is worth noting that the assumption of separability in \Cref{rem: so do Lp} is actually not necessary.
+We can provide an alternative proof based on the finite representability of general $L^p$-spaces in $\ell^p$, as discussed in \cite[Section III.E.15]{Banachspace}.
+Recall that a Banach space $X$ is finitely representable in $Y$ if for any finite-dimensional subspace $E \subseteq X$ and any $\epsilon > 0$, there exists a subspace $F \subseteq Y$ and an isomorphism $T: E \to F$ such that $\|T\| \cdot \|T^{-1}\| < 1 + \epsilon$.

-As a consequence of \cite[Section III.E.15]{Banachspace}, the family of all finite-dimensional subspaces of $L^p$ admits a uniformly coarse embedding into $\ell^p$.
-Thus, a sparse space $X$ admits a coarse embedding into $L^p$ implies that $X$ admits a coarse embedding into $\ell^p$. \end{Rem}
+The essential reason why any $L^p$-space (possibly non-separable) is finitely representable in $\ell^p$ lies in the approximation by simple functions.
+Specifically, any function in a finite-dimensional subspace of $L^p$ can be approximated by simple functions, which are linear combinations of characteristic functions over disjoint measurable sets.
+Since the number of basis vectors in the subspace is finite, the approximation involves only finitely many such measurable sets.
+The characteristic functions on these disjoint sets naturally span a finite-dimensional subspace isometric to $\ell^p_N$.
+Consequently, the linear map embedding (from basis to basis) the finite-dimensional subspace of $L^p$ into the generated $\ell^p_N$ is an almost isometry.
+This implies that the family of all finite-dimensional subspaces of any $L^p$-space admits a uniformly coarse embedding into $\ell^p$.
+Thus, coarse embeddability into a general $L^p$-space implies coarse embeddability into $\ell^p$ for sparse spaces, extending our main result to the non-separable setting. \end{Rem}